SejongUni-Lecture/ComputerGraphics/README.md

-# Computer_Graphics
+# Computer Graphics

-Computer Graphics lecture related materials and assignments
+This repository is for **Computer Graphics** lecture related material and assignments
+I've not uploaded lecture materials due to copyright issues.

+---

+## Library
+C++ based on OpenGL